cadjai/deploy-openshift-service-mesh-multi-tenant-control-plane/README.md

       curl -I http://$GATEWAY_URL/productpage
       ```

-8. If further integration are needed proceed to that.
+8. If further integration is needed proceed with that.
+As an example of integration, you can integrate the Ingress gateway with various authentication and authorization flows.
+A common use case is to integrate the ingress gateway with a oauth-proxy.
+Below are a couple of examples of using oauth-proxy and oauth2-proxy with the OSSM ingress gateway.
    * The ingress gateway can be configured to use RH SSO as an oauth2-proxy.
 For mor information check the [original repo](https://github.com/ghurel-rh/servicemesh-2-rhsso-examples.git) or [my forked updated version of the same repo](https://github.com/cadjai/servicemesh-2-rhsso-examples.git).

    * The ingress gateway can also be configured to use the OpenShift oauth server as an oauth-proxy.
 For mor information check the [oauth-proxy branch of the repo](https://github.com/cadjai/servicemesh-2-rhsso-examples/tree/ocp-oauth-proxy).